6. Support Vector Machines#

 Upon inserting this result into a linear regression model with feature mapping

-The kernel trick refers to this formulation of the learning problem, which relies on computing the kernel similarities between pairs of input points \(x\) and \(x'\), instead of computing \(\varphi(x)\) explicitly.
+The kernel trick refers to this formulation of the learning problem, which relies on computing the kernel similarities between a pair of input points

 The term Support Vector Machine typically refers to a margin classifier using the kernel formulation.